kavir-bheeroo/KnowYourCustomer/README.md

 # KnowYourCustomer

 - Passport biometric page is sent to Abbyy OCR and an XML response is received back.
-- Send parsed user details from Abbyy to a KYC check at Trulioo
+- Send parsed user details from Abbyy to a KYC check at Trulioo.
+- AutoMapper used for mapping.
+- IHttpClientFactory used to create HttpClient objects.

 todo:
 - Use configuration settings to flip call to Abbyy.